The complex volume of SL(n,C)-representations of 3-manifolds: Recovering a representation from its Ptolemy coordinates

 We can represent it by an explicit cocycle in $Z^2(K;\Z/2\Z)$ as follows: Pick any $(p\SL(n,\C),N)$-cocycle $\bar\tau$ on $M$ representing $\rho$ and a lift $\tau$ of $\bar\tau$ to a $(G,N)$-cochain.
 Each $2$-cell of $K$ corresponds to a hexagonal $2$-cell of $M$, and the $2$-cocycle $\sigma\in Z^2(K;\Z/2\Z)$ taking a $2$-cell to the product of the $\tau$-labelings along the corresponding hexagonal $2$-cell of $M$ represents the obstruction class.

-\begin{proposition} Suppose the interior of $M$ is a cusped hyperbolic $3$-manifold with finite volume.
+\begin{proposition} Suppose the interior of $M$ is a $1$-cusped hyperbolic $3$-manifold with finite volume.
 The obstruction class in $H^2(K;\Z/2\Z)$ to lifting the geometric representation is non-trivial. \end{proposition}

-\begin{proof} By a result of Calegari~\cite[Corollary~2.4]{Calegari}, any lift of the geometric representation takes any curve bounding a two-sided incompressible surface to an element in $\SL(2,\C)$ with trace $-2$.
+\begin{proof} By a result of Calegari~\cite[Corollary~2.4]{Calegari}, any lift of the geometric representation takes a longitude to an element in $\SL(2,\C)$ with trace $-2$.
 This shows that no lift is boundary-unipotent, so the obstruction class must be non-trivial. \end{proof}

 Proposition~\ref{xyqExistence} also holds in $p\SL(n,\C)$, and we thus have a $1$-$1$ correspondence between generically decorated representations and $(pG,N)$-cocycles on $M$.